HimoriK/computer-science/README.md

 This curriculum is project-focused.

-After you've gotten through all of Core CS and the parts of Advanced CS relevant to you, put it to use.
+After you've gotten through all of Core CS and Advanced CS relevant to you, work on a real project and showcase your skills to employers.
-Not only does real project work look great on a resume, but this will also display your knowledge.
-You can create something entirely new, or find an existing project via websites like [CodeTriage](https://www.codetriage.com/) or
+You can create any project, or find an existing one via websites like [CodeTriage](https://www.codetriage.com/) or
 [First Timers Only](https://www.firsttimersonly.com/).

-Students who would like more guidance in creating a project may choose to use a series of project oriented courses.
-Here is a sample of available, guided programs.
+Here is a sample of available, project-oriented programs.

 Courses | Duration | Effort | Prerequisites
 :-- | :--: | :--: | :--: